About the BA and BS in Economics Degree

 Why Study Economics at Cedarville?

-Cedarville’s distinctly Christian economics degree, offered by the Robert W. Plaster School of Business, will prepare you for success in a variety of careers.
-You can choose from a Bachelor of Arts (BA) or Bachelor of Science (BS).
-The BS option is especially well-suited for those who plan to go to graduate school.
-At Cedarville, you will study in a tradition of free market economics (with an Austrian flair), focusing on the intersection of faith and economics.
+With Cedarville's distinctly Christian economics degree, you'll be prepared for success in a variety of careers.
+Choose to pursue either a Bachelor of Arts (BA) or a Bachelor of Science (BS) — if you're planning to attend graduate school, the BS option is ideal, while the BA offers flexibility for exploring other courses or adding a minor.
+Whichever you choose, you will study in a tradition of free market economics, focusing on the intersection of faith and economics.

 Everyone lives and works in our market economy.
-Regardless of where you exercise your ministry — in private enterprise, the government, or in a church or missionary setting — you relate to many people you do not know well through economic connections.
-Cedarville’s economics major helps you maximize these ministry opportunities while preparing you for a career in management or other general business vocations.
+Regardless of where you exercise your ministry — in private enterprise, the government, or in a church or missionary setting — you relate to many people, even people you don't know, through economic connections.
+Cedarville’s economics major will help you maximize these ministry opportunities while preparing you for a career in management or other general business vocations.
 You will leave with enhanced problem-solving abilities and an in-depth understanding of economic principles integrated with biblical truth.

 Request Info VisitWhat Sets Cedarville Apart?